 If you live past the breakeven age, one could argue that the math says to take CPP later.
 If you don’t live to the breakeven age, then you should take CPP earlier.
 Unfortunately, no one knows when they will pass away.

-* Please note this analysis is looking only at CPP on it’s own.
-It does not include how differing amounts of CPP affect tax rates and taxation, OAS benefits, and drawdown of other assets throughout your life.
-Working with a financial planning professional can help determine the best solution for your individual circumstance.
+Please note this analysis does not include tax impacts, OAS clawbacks, etc. Working with a financial planning professional can help determine the best solution for your individual circumstance.